+This discussion is limited to non-U.S. holders who purchase our common stock pursuant to this offering and who hold our common stock as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
 This discussion does not address the tax considerations arising under the alternative minimum tax, the net investment income tax, the laws of any state, local or non-U.S. jurisdiction, or under U.S. federal gift and estate tax laws.
 In addition, this discussion does not address tax considerations applicable to an investor's particular circumstances or to investors that may be subject to special tax rules, including, without limitation:

-- banks, insurance companies or other financial institutions; - partnerships or entities or arrangements treated as partnerships or other pass-through entities for U.S. federal income tax purposes (or investors in such entities); - corporations that accumulate earnings to avoid U.S. federal income tax; - tax-exempt or governmental organizations or tax-qualified retirement plans; - real estate investment trusts or regulated investment companies; - controlled foreign corporations or passive foreign investment companies; - persons who acquired our common stock pursuant to the exercise of an employee stock option or otherwise as compensation for services; - brokers or dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities holdings; - persons that own, or are deemed to own, more than 5% of our capital stock (except to the extent specifically set forth below); - certain former citizens or long-term residents of the United States; - persons who hold our common stock as a position in a hedging transaction, "straddle," "conversion transaction" or other risk reduction transaction; - persons who do not hold our common stock as a capital asset within the meaning of Section 1221 of the Code (generally, for investment purposes); or - persons deemed to sell our common stock under the constructive sale provisions of the Code.
+- banks, insurance companies or other financial institutions; - partnerships or entities or arrangements treated as partnerships or other pass-through entities for U.S. federal income tax purposes (or investors in such entities); - corporations that accumulate earnings to avoid U.S. federal income tax; - tax-exempt or governmental organizations or tax-qualified retirement plans; - real estate investment trusts or regulated investment companies; - controlled foreign corporations or passive foreign investment companies; - persons who acquired our common stock pursuant to the exercise of an employee stock option or otherwise as compensation for services; - brokers or dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities holdings; - persons that own, or are deemed to own, more than 5% of our capital stock (except to the extent specifically set forth below); - certain former citizens or long-term residents of the United States; - persons who hold our common stock as a position in a hedging transaction, "straddle," "conversion transaction" or other risk reduction transaction; or - persons deemed to sell our common stock under the constructive sale provisions of the Code.